wallarm/go-kong/README.md

 ## Compatibility

-`go-kong` is compatible with Kong 1.x and 2.x.
+`go-kong` is compatible with Wallarm modified Kong 1.x and 2.x and used by [Kong kubernetes ingress controller](https://github.com/wallarm/kong-kubernetes-ingress-controller).
 Semantic versioning is followed for versioning `go-kong`.

 ## Generators